oruehenbeck/django_dynamic_sites/README.rst

 The core functionality comes from a small number of generic views.
 Detailed description of each view are found in the respective chapter.
 These views serve the not only the site object you accessed via the url, but also serve the specified model and the necessary templates to handle it.
-Depending on the title you gave the side on its creation it can also handle creation, editing, print-to-pdf, or deleting of the given model.
+Depending on the title you gave the site on its creation it can also handle creation, editing, print-to-pdf, or deletion of objects from the given model.

 The core point is here you have a ton of basic functionality for each of your custom models independent of which fields, capabilities or complexity it has.
 In addition